yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 120018 | DUPLICATE VALUE | The same Ad Group ID in the array.
 120022 | DEACTIVATED | Data does not exist.
 120027 | OVER LIST SIZE | Array is two or more.
+210605 | App ad does not support Data Auto Insertion. | Data Auto Insertion has been selected for App ad support.

 ##### Service
 [CampaignService](/docs/ja/api_reference/services/CampaignService.md)